Team-Silver-Sphere/SquadJS/README.md

 </table>

 ### discord-admin-request
-Ping admins in Discord with the in game !admin command.
+The `discord-admin-request` plugin will ping admins in a Discord channel when a player requests an admin via the `!admin` command in in-game chat.

-#### Options
+##### Options
 <table>
   <thead>
     <tr>